AdamCarnaffan/ericius_aurantiaco/README.md

 ## What we learned

-There are so many tools available to make the project run smoothly and efficiently, such as Google's Firebase and React.
+- There are so many tools available to make the project run smoothly and efficiently, such as Google's Firebase and React.
 We learned how to add Firebase's features to our web-app to bring our ideas to reality.
+- How to pay great attention to detail when designing the web-app to ensure that it's user-friendly and aesthetically pleasing.

 ## What's next for HonestNews?